jayraavi/auxilium/README.md

 ## Overview
 Auxilium is an a tutor-finding tool that can help Cal Poly students find tutors for specific classes they're struggling in.
 This is a work in progress, feel free to contribute!

+## Amplify
+Install the Amplify CLI with `npm install -g @aws-amplify/cli` Next, run `amplify configure` to set up permissions

 ## Getting Started
 `git clone https://github.com/jayraavi/auxilium`
 This app requires npm.
-To start the app, cd into `src` and run `npm install` to install the app's dependencies.
+To start the app, run `npm install` to install the app's dependencies.
 To start the app, run `npm start`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).